interactions-py/interactions.py/docs/src/Guides/03 Creating Commands.md

     )
     ```

-## I Don't Want My Friends Using My Commands

-How rude.

-Anyway, this is somewhat possible with command permissions.
-While you cannot explicitly block / allow certain roles / members / channels to use your commands on the bot side, you can define default permissions which members need to have to use the command.

-However, these default permissions can be overwritten by server admins, so this system is not safe for stuff like owner only eval commands.
-This system is designed to limit access to admin commands after a bot is added to a server, before admins have a chance to customise the permissions they want.
+## Restrict commands using permissions

+It is possible to disable interactions (slash commands as well as context menus) for users that do not have a set of permissions.

+This functionality works for **permissions**, not to confuse with roles.
+If you want to restrict some command if the user does not have a certain role, this cannot be done on the bot side.
+However, it can be done on the Discord server side, in the Server Settings > Integrations page.

+!!!warning Administrators
+    Remember that administrators of a Discord server have all permissions and therefore will always see the commands.

-If you do not want admins to be able to overwrite your permissions, or the permissions are not flexible enough for you, you should use [checks][check-this-out].
+    If you do not want admins to be able to overwrite your permissions, or the permissions are not flexible enough for you, you should use [checks][checks].

 In this example, we will limit access to the command to members with the `MANAGE_EVENTS` and `MANAGE_THREADS` permissions.
 There are two ways to define permissions.

 === ":one: Decorators"

-    ```py
+    ```python
     from interactions import Permissions, slash_default_member_permission

     @slash_command(name="my_command")
-    @slash_default_member_permission(Permissions.MANAGE_EVENTS)
-    @slash_default_member_permission(Permissions.MANAGE_THREADS)
+    @slash_default_member_permission(Permissions.MANAGE_EVENTS | Permissions.MANAGE_THREADS)
     async def my_command_function(ctx: SlashContext):
         ...
     ```

 === ":two: Function Definition"

-    ```py
+    ```python
     from interactions import Permissions

     @slash_command(